SB-6284

 Plain Language

-Each time a deployer uses a high-risk AI system to make or substantially factor into a consequential decision about a Washington consumer, the deployer must — before the decision is made — notify the consumer that AI is being used and provide a statement disclosing: the AI system's purpose and the nature of the consequential decisions it makes, the deployer's contact information, and a plain-language description of the system.
-This obligation takes effect July 1, 2026, one year earlier than the risk management and impact assessment obligations.
-The notification must occur on a per-decision basis, not just at onboarding.
+Every time a deployer uses a high-risk AI system to make or substantially factor into a consequential decision about a consumer, the deployer must, before the decision is made: (1) notify the consumer that an AI system is being used, and (2) provide a statement disclosing the system's purpose, the nature of the consequential decisions it makes, the deployer's contact information, and a plain-language description of the AI system.
+This obligation takes effect July 1, 2026 — one year earlier than the risk management and impact assessment provisions.
+Consequential decisions cover a broad set of high-stakes domains including employment, housing, credit, healthcare, insurance, education, legal services, essential government services, and criminal justice releases.

 Statutory Text